raoazwar/event-booking-system/README.md

 A modern, full-stack event booking platform built with Laravel (Backend) and React (Frontend) featuring Stripe and PayPal payment integrations.

+## ⚠️ Security Notice

+**IMPORTANT**: This project contains sensitive configuration that should never be committed to version control:
+- API keys (Stripe, PayPal, Google Maps)
+- Database credentials
+- Webhook secrets
+- Environment-specific configuration

+Always use `.env` files and ensure they are listed in `.gitignore`.

 ## ✨ Features

 ### 🎯 Core Functionality